typelevel/typelevel.github.com/posts/2015-07-23-type-projection.md

 </div>

 In reality, `StSource[A]#S` means *some* `StSource`’s `S`.
 Not the one you gave, just any particular one.
-That’s right, it’s *existential*.
-So, the failure of the above signature is like the failure of `mdropFirstE` from section “When are two methods less alike?” of
+It’s the supertype of all possible `S` choices.
+So, the failure of the above signature is like the failure of `mdropFirstE` from
 [the second post of this series]({% post_url 2015-07-16-method-equiv %}#when-are-two-methods-less-alike): a failure to relate types strongly enough.
 The problem with `mdropFirstE` was failure to relate the result type to argument type,